The Tonyn Brothers – Swanbourne Links to Africa and Florida

 Reverend Charles William Tonyn also had at least two sisters.
 One was Juliana Tonyn who married Francis Levett the younger.
 Francis Levett was a plantation owner in East Florida.
 His Will suggests that he owned plantations of 1000 acres in Julianton Inlet and St John River as well as houses in St Augustine and 80 slaves, so this could equally be a source for Peter.

-A pub in Radnage (20 miles from Swanbourne) was for many years called ‘The Black Boy’, named after Peter Florida, and there is another pub today at Oving (2 miles from Swanbourne) of the same name.
+A pub in Radnage (20 miles from Swanbourne) was for many years called ‘The Black Boy’, named after Peter Florida, and there is another pub today at Oving (2 miles from Swanbourne) of the same name, though the origins of the latter are not known.

 Background to British Florida